ge-tracker/runelite-plugin/README.md

 ## License

-The BSD 2-Clause "Simplified" License (MIT).
+The BSD 2-Clause "Simplified" License.
 Please see [License File](LICENSE) for more information.